Atomoxetine (Strattera) for Attention Deficit Hyperactivity Disorder

 Atomoxetine is used to treat attention deficit hyperactivity disorder (ADHD) in children, teens, and adults.

 It is sometimes recommended instead of stimulant medicines, such as amphetamine (examples include Adderall or Dexedrine) and methylphenidate (examples include Concerta, Metadate CD, and Ritalin) for people who have bothersome side effects from those medicines.

 For example, about 10 to 35 out of 100 people with ADHD also have tics, such as spasms of the muscles of the face (facial tic), clearing the throat, sniffing, and excessive blinking.
-Stimulant medicines for ADHD may make tics worse.
+Certain types of stimulant medicines for ADHD may make tics worse.
 Research has found atomoxetine does not make tics worse.1

 How Well It Works